unicode-org/cldr/ldml/tr35-info.md

 The quantity values themselves are informative.
 Therer mayreflecting that _force per area_ can be referenced as either _pressure_ or _stress_, for example).
 The quantity for a complex unit that has a reciprocal is formed by prepending “inverse-” to the quantity, such as _inverse-consumption._

-The base units for the quantities and the quantities themselves are based on [NIST special publication 811](https://www.nist.gov/pml/special-publication-811) and the earlier [NIST Special Publication 1038](https://www.govinfo.gov/content/pkg/GOVPUB-C13-f10c2ff9e7af2091314396a2d53213e4/pdf/GOVPUB-C13-f10c2ff9e7af2091314396a2d53213e4.pdf).
+The base units for the quantities and the quantities themselves are based on [NIST Special Publication 811](https://www.nist.gov/pml/special-publication-811) and the earlier [NIST Special Publication 1038](https://www.govinfo.gov/content/pkg/GOVPUB-C13-f10c2ff9e7af2091314396a2d53213e4/pdf/GOVPUB-C13-f10c2ff9e7af2091314396a2d53213e4.pdf).
 In some cases, a different unit is chosen for the base.
 For example, a _revolution_ (360°) is chosen for the base unit for angles instead of the SI _radian_, and _item_ instead of the SI _mole_.
 Additional base units are added where necessary, such as _bit_ and _pixel_.

 This data is not necessary for conversion, but is needed for [Unit_Identifier_Normalization](#Unit_Identifier_Normalization).
 Some of the `unitQuantity` elements are not needed to convert CLDR units, but are included for completeness.
 Example: